Pharmacy Residency Rotation Opportunities

 Research/Project - Longitudinal (12 months)

-- Research focuses on helping residents must develop and complete at least one major project (typically research) on some element of pharmacy practice, utilizing the support and guidance of experienced project advisors.
+- Research focuses on helping residents develop and complete at least one major project (typically research) on some element of pharmacy practice, utilizing the support and guidance of experienced project advisors.
 Residents are provided direction through each step of their projects, including the Institutional Review Board approval process and completion of project manuscripts.
 The primary purpose of the learning experience is to provide residents with experience in development, implementation, analysis, and presentation of a major project.
 Residents gain skills in project management and team leadership.
 Projects should be feasible, interesting, novel, ethical, and relevant.
 Projects may be each resident’s own choice or selected from a list of potential projects compiled by the program.
 All research projects have a pharmacist preceptor as the primary co-investigator but often have 3 – 4 members composing the research team.
 To help residents prepare, they participate in discussions on research-related topics with the Residency Program Director (RPD) during their Orientation rotation.
 Residents present their initial project background and methodology at ASHP Midyear Clinical Meeting in December (poster format) and formally present their results at the Montana Pharmacy Association Spring Seminar in April and Mountain States Conference in May.
 Prior to the end of the residency program, residents are required to submit a final project manuscript of publishable form to their project teams and the RPD.

-Quality Improvement Project - Longitudinal (3-6 months)
+Pre- and Post-Intervention - Longitudinal (3-6 months)

-Staffing - Longitudinal (10 months)
+Staffing: Longitudinal (10 months)

 - Staffing is a continuation and augmentation of concepts introduced in the Pharmacy Practice rotation.
 The focus of the Staffing longitudinal learning experience is on the provision of hospital pharmacy services as they relate to other healthcare practitioners.
 Specifically, the experience incorporates order processing, medication dispensing, workflow management, as well as clinical pharmacy services.
 Since a primary goal of the learning experience is to develop the residents’ abilities to practice independently and function within the medication-use system at Billings Clinic, residents staff clinical pharmacist shifts on a rotating basis every 2 – 4 weekends (averages to every 3rd weekend).
 Approximately half of residents’ staffing shifts are completed in the Main Inpatient Pharmacy with the remainder as decentralized float shifts.
-Residents will also staff one holiday (Labor Day, New Year’s Day, Easter Day, or Memorial Day).
-However, in order to maximize learning and minimize disruption in clinical rotations, residents will not be utilized to cover shifts for co-workers who have “called in-sick”.
+Residents also staff one holiday (Labor Day, New Year’s Day, Easter Day, or Memorial Day).
+However, in order to maximize learning and minimize disruption in clinical rotations, residents are not utilized to cover shifts for co-workers who have “called in-sick”.
 Residents are allotted one day off (typically Mondays or Fridays) for working their weekends.

 Educational Goals and Objectives